In the news

 “Even if not all of the goals come to fruition, we’ve created a greater sense of community.
 And our leadership has a better idea of how their plans and decisions affect all of us,” Elliott says.

-Smatresk will unveil the university priorities and action plan at the State of the University beginning at 3 p.m.
-Sept.
-17, 2014, at the Murchison Performing Arts Center.
+Smatresk will unveil the university priorities and action plan at the http://cie.uprrp.edu/wp-content/uploads/2015/05/?can-i-buy-cialis-over-the-counter-in-the-uk viagra no prescription insurance.
 Prior to that address, there will be an opportunity for the entire university community to provide input online.

 The action plan will guide what the university will accomplish for the year, and it will serve as a high-level to-do list to ensure that the university is taking concrete steps and progressing.
 The plan will be updated each year through annual planning workshops.
 And at each year’s State of the University event, Smatresk plans to detail what the university accomplished in the past year and what its priorities are for the coming year.

 “When we make decisions, we will be collaborative, adaptive and transparent,” Smatresk says.

 This year, UNT is focusing on operations, conducting a top-down and bottom-up review of the university to overcome its fiscal hurdles and continue its financial transformation.
 The planning started with buy sale viagra. , while balancing UNT’s revenue and expenditures, continuing to fund its debts and liabilities, and starting to rebuild the university’s savings.
 Through its budgeting and planning, UNT is focused on building strengths in key areas, making focused investments, and preserving revenue-generating programs and initiatives.

 Anna Pechenina, graduate student and former president of the Graduate Student Council, says the workshop was a great equalizer.